December 6, 2021

 The good news is that the bottom-line impact of employee engagement and recognition is undeniable with the right metrics.

-Recently, Kudos®’ Founder and Chief Customer Officer Tom Short, and Kudos®' Director of Sales, Cheryl Smith, hosted a workshop to help walk HR professionals through how to demonstrate the ROI of employee recognition.
+Recently, Kudos®’ Founder and Chief Customer Officer Tom Short, and Kudos®' Director of Sales, Cheryl Smith, hosted a workshop to help walk HR professionals through demonstrating the ROI of employee recognition.
 We encourage you to watch a recording of the webinar here or read on to learn from the simple ROI example Tom and Cheryl shared.

-The first step in understanding the value of your recognition program is to demonstrate the need and urgency to your leadership team.
+The first step in understanding the value of your recognition program is to demonstrate it as an urgent need to your leadership team.

 When we consider recognition, the key benefit is increased employee engagement.
 But why is employee engagement so critical?